 We maintain disclosure controls and procedures that are designed to ensure that information required to be disclosed by us in the reports that we file or submit to the SEC under the Exchange Act, as amended, is recorded, processed, summarized and reported within the time periods specified by the Commission's rules and forms, and that information is accumulated and communicated to our management, including the Chief Executive Officer (principal executive officer) and Chief Financial Officer (principal financial and accounting officer) as appropriate to allow timely decisions regarding required disclosure.
 As of July 2, 2009, our management evaluated, with the participation of the Chief Executive Officer and Chief Financial Officer, the effectiveness of the Company's disclosure controls and procedures pursuant to Rules 13a-15(e) and 15d-15(e) of the Exchange Act.
-Based on that evaluation, the Company's management concluded that the Company's disclosure controls and procedures as of July 2, 2009 were effective.
+In the Company's Quarterly Report on Form 10-Q for the quarter ended July 2, 2009, as filed on August 7, 2009, the Company's management concluded, based on that evaluation, that the Company's disclosure controls and procedures as of July 2, 2009 were effective and management reported that there was no change that occurred during the quarter ended in the Company's internal controls over financial reporting that occurred during the quarter ended July 2, 2009 that materially affected, or were reasonably likely to materially affect, the Company's internal controls over financial reporting.